 Extreme Makeover: Home Edition

-Explore below to relive the history and the stories of the families whose lives we’ve touched through our involvement with Extreme Makeover: Home Edition over the years…
+Click here to see our journey and explore below to relive the history and the stories of the families whose lives we’ve touched through our involvement with Extreme Makeover: Home Edition over the years:

 Unable to have any children of their own, loving couple Grace and John Lutz gave their hearts to 18 adopted kids in all, including seven with Down Syndrome.
 After the couple passed away, their daughter Kathleen gladly gave up her career and came home to take care of her six Down siblings who currently range in age from 20 to 25 years old.
 Kathleen unexpectedly had a grand mal seizure and was diagnosed with inoperable cancer.
 Her brother John Jr. sacrificed his successful career as a gymnastics coach to move home and care for his sister and other siblings.
 But the crumbling condition of their 40-year-old home had become a concern to the point where minor repairs were no longer an option.
 Click here for more!